eduymil/CS50-Finance/README.md

 `pip install Flask-Session`<br>
 `pip install requests`<br>
 ## Get API key
-Visit <a href="https://iexcloud.io/cloud-login#/register/">iexcloud.io/cloud-login#/register/</a> and create an account<br>
+1. Visit <a href="https://iexcloud.io/cloud-login#/register/">iexcloud.io/cloud-login#/register/</a> and create an account<br>
-Once registered, scroll down to “Get started for free” and click “Select Start plan” to choose the free plan.<br>
+2. Once registered, scroll down to “Get started for free” and click “Select Start plan” to choose the free plan.<br>
-Once you’ve confirmed your account via a confirmation email, visit <a href="https://iexcloud.io/console/tokens">https://iexcloud.io/console/tokens </a>.<br>
+3. Once you’ve confirmed your account via a confirmation email, visit <a href="https://iexcloud.io/console/tokens">https://iexcloud.io/console/tokens. </a><br>
-Copy the key that appears under the Token column (it should begin with pk_).<br>
+4. Copy the key that appears under the Token column (it should begin with pk_).<br>
-In your terminal window, execute <br>
+5. In your terminal window, execute <br>
 `$env:API_KEY=value` for windows users.<br>
 `$ export API_KEY=value` for mac users.
+## Run Program
+1. Ensure that you are in the right directory (`within finance/`):
+2. Execute `flask run` in your terminal